View Ruth DUNN's Notice on theherald.com.au and share memories

 |

-DUNN Ruth Josephine Late of Mercy Nursing Home Singleton Passed away 8th May 2020 Aged 87 years Dearly loved wife of Micheal (dec'd), loving Mother and Mother-in-law of Jane and Mick, Frances and Micheal, Mary, Margaret and Rita (all dec'd) Catherine and David, Peter and Nicole, Mark and Lisa.
+DUNN Ruth Josephine Late of Mercy Nursing Home Singleton Passed away 8th May 2020 Aged 87 years Dearly loved wife of Micheal (dec'd), loving Mother and Mother-in-law of Jane and Mick, Frances and Micheal, Mary (dec'd), Margaret (dec'd) and Rita (dec'd) Catherine and David, Peter and Nicole, Mark and Lisa.
 A much loved grandmother to their families, a sister, sister-in-law and aunt to the Kelly and Dunn families.
 Family and friends are advised that under the current restrictions a private Funeral will be held.
 Live-stream will be available to view from 11:25am Friday 15th May on Chapmans Funerals facebook page.
 In the care of Chapmans Funerals Singleton 6572 1089 A.F.D.A.